Wayne Middle School

 - Category Attribute

-- Wayne Middle School's student population of 113 students has stayed relatively flat over five school years.
+Wayne Middle School's student population of 105 students has declined by 8% over five school years.

 |Grades Offered||Grades 6-8|